 What you’ll learn

-In this tutorial, you will learn how to generate, build and snap a Flutter applications on Ubuntu Core by leveraging Ubuntu-Frame.
+In this tutorial, you will learn how to generate, build and snap a Flutter application on Ubuntu Core by leveraging Ubuntu Frame.

 What you’ll need

 An Ubuntu desktop running any current release of Ubuntu or an Ubuntu Virtual Machine on another OS.